linode/docs/docs/platform/disk-images/copy-disk-over-ssh-short/index.md

 ## Download a Disk over SSH

-Downloading your disk will copy a `.img` file to your computer that encapulates all of the data that is on your Linode's disk.
+Downloading your disk will copy a `.img` file to your computer that encapsulates all of the data that is on your Linode's disk.

 ### Prepare the Receiving Computer